-Energy monitors calculate the daily and monthly running costs of household appliance and lighting, so when you turn on the kettle, for example, you can see exactly how much energy you are using.
+They calculate the daily and monthly running costs of household appliances and lighting, so when you turn on the kettle, for example, you can see exactly how much energy you are using.

 How do energy monitors work?